 Energy is one of the biggest annual costs for UK families, the average household spends around £1,250 a year on power and heating for their home.
 However, with simple changes to your home and your daily routines, you could save hundreds of pounds per year.
-We’ve created a list of useful tips on how to save electricity and water in your home.
+We’ve created a list of useful tips on how to save energy and water in your home.
 Here’s our useful list to help you save money!

 and save money on your energy bills.
 Below are our top tips for energy-saving, split into sections to show you the best way to save energy around your house:

 - Stop draughts – insulation makes a big difference to how energy efficient your home is.
 The first and easiest thing to do is to stop any draughts you might have.
 Your aim is to keep the cold air out and the warm air in.
 It may be as simple as covering up letterboxes and keyholes and adding some draught excluders on your doors and windows.

-- Layer up – wearing more clothes around the home and having extra bedsheets mean you won’t be tempted to turn the heating up.
+- Layer up! – wearing more clothes around the home, and having extra bedsheets, mean you won’t be tempted to turn the heating up.

 - Use a microwave – this is the most efficient way to heat up and cook food.